Here we’ve gathered resources to help guide you through the administrative and financial aspects of bringing your child into the military community.

 Learn about the resources available within the military community.
 There are sources of support and information available online and at each installation.

 There are four tasks or steps to take care of as soon as you bring your new bundle of joy home.
 These will help your transition go more smoothly.

-Enroll your child in the Defense Enrollment Eligibility Report System (DEERS).
+Enroll your child in the Defense Enrollment Eligibility Reporting System (DEERS).
 Make sure you have an official, notarized copy of the child’s birth certificate.
 This must be done in person.

 For more information on DEERS enrollment, visit this link.

 Check your spouse’s Leave and Earnings Statement (LES) to make sure the correct pay and allowances are reflected.
-Also, make sure you are not being overpaid.
-It is not a baby gift!
-If you’re overpaid, you are required to pay it back.
+Remember, if you notice any over payments, they are not baby gifts and need to be paid back.

 Apply for a Social Security card for your child.
 This can be completed online.
 Visit ssa.gov for more information.